 I simply bent the upper portion of the sheet metal , and mounted it to my forge table with screws.

 Thermocouple Placement: I recommend drilling a hole only slightly larger then the diameter of your thermocouple through the forge body.
 For a horizontal forge, I recommend placing the hole near the rear of the forge, above the centerline of the forge body.
 If in a vertical forge, placement should be toward the rear of the forge body, and near the top.
-Both of these mounting locations will keep the thermocouple out of your way, and will give you more accurate temp readings.
-A note on how much of the thermocouple to insert....only the first 1" of a thermocouple gives any reading...when you place the thermocouple into the hole created in the forge body, place it so only about 1/2"-1" is visible inside the forge chamber....this will give accurate readings, and will make the thermocouple last longer.
+Both of these mounting locations will keep the thermocouple out of your way, and will give you the most accurate temp readings.
+A note on how much of the thermocouple to insert....only the first 1" of a thermocouple gives any reading...when you place the thermocouple into the hole created in the forge body, place it so only about 3/4"-1" is visible inside the forge chamber....this will give accurate readings, and will help the thermocouple last longer.

 You can also wire in a switch of some type to turn the power on/off, but being that I'm lazy, I simply plug and unplug the cord.

-Copyright 2019: "The Montana Bladesmith"
+Copyright 2024/25: "The Montana Bladesmith"